 I've got a lot of more.

-So we've been talking as a famil as simple measures that we can t.
-And Addie and Miles has been learning in s through their outdoor education what they can be doing.
+And Addie and Miles has been learning in school through their outdoor education classes what they can be doing.

 But we're riding bicycles more.

-We're limiting our water usage a.
+We're limiting our water usage at home.

 And and it's sort of that simple.

-And I would love nothing more than our children to to be right that to be exactly t.
-Once the sun disappears beyond the canyon walls, the rafts and kayaks pull and the group settles in for the it's where they eat and sleep.
+Once the sun disappears beyond the canyon walls, the rafts and kayaks pull ashore and the group settles in for the night, it's where they eat and sleep.

 How'd you start your day today?